Skip to Content

 Refers to the actual weight measurement of the diamonds.
 The larger the diamond is - the greater the rarity and therefore it is more valuable.

-You can see the total carat weight on each product.
+You can see the total carat weight on each Sophie Bille Brahe piece.

 Colour:

-Refers to the actual color of the diamond. the closer to being colorless the diamond is, the higher is the level of brilliance.
+Refers to the actual colour of the diamond.
+The closer to being colourless the diamond is, the higher is the level of brilliance.

 Sophie Bille Brahe jewelry in 18K gold features colour FG (Top Wesselton) diamonds, which are nearly colourless.